 My Thoughts on the KenkoGround Pad

-I don’t have one yet (I plan to order mine on December 1st) but I do have a similar pad that I have had for several years.
-The KenkoGround is about twice the size of my old pad, and much more attractive.
+I have the KenkoGround and a similar pad that I have had for several years from another company.
+The KenkoGround is about twice the size of my old pad, and much nicer.
 My old pad is a thin, rubber mat.
 It’s ugly but it really does work.

 I originally heard about the technology through David Wolfe.
 He had an experiment that he did to show how the pad reduces the voltage in your body while you are using your computer.
 I have done the experiment a couple times with my old pad.

 Hopefully I will get a chance to run that experiment again with the KenkoGround.
 I will update this page when I do.